Is the Chase Sapphire Preferred Card Annual Fee Worth It?

 Shopping Benefits

 The Sapphire Preferred Card includes purchase protection of up to $500 for 120 days from the date of purchase.
-If a product includes a manufacturer’s warranty, your Chase card extends the warranty by one year on eligible warranties of three years or less.
+If a product includes a manufacturer’s warranty, this card extends the warranty by one year on eligible warranties of three years or less.

-This card may not be for you if you don’t travel a lot, although the yearly DashPass benefits would also justify the annual fee and then some.
-Plus, 3x points on dining, grocery delivery, and streaming can help homebodies maximize their rewards.
+This card may not be for you if you don’t travel a lot, although other benefits, such as the annual hotel credit and Apple TV subscription, also justify the annual fee and then some.
+Plus, 3x points on dining, gas/EV charging, grocery delivery, vacation homes and streaming can help homebodies maximize their rewards.
 To learn more, read about Sapphire Preferred Card benefits.

 The information related to the Chase Sapphire Reserve® was collected by CardCritics™ and has not been reviewed or provided by the issuer of this product/card.
 Product details may vary.
 Please see issuer website for current information.
 CardCritics™ does not receive a commission for this product.